 - The owner is then required to pay any tax that is due

 Most states also allow for S corps to pass through their profits and only pay taxes via personal income tax.
 Some states, however, do double tax S corps, so it's important to familiarize yourself with your state tax law requirements.

 Another key difference between these two entity types is that there are no restrictions on C corps in terms of ownership.
 S corps, however, do operate under some limitations, including a maximum of 100 shareholders.
 Plus, all shareholders have to be citizens or residents of the U.S. S corps also can't be owned by a C corp, an LLC, a trust, a partnership, or any S Corps.
 Additionally, there can only be one stock class with a S corp, while there can be several stock classes with a C corp.

 C corps are also allowed to deduct expenses incurred by employee benefits, such as health insurance, disability, or even life insurance.
 If 70 percent or more employees receive the benefits, shareholders also aren't taxed on these expenses.
 An S corp, alternatively, cannot deduct any benefits expenses.
 They are taxable for any shareholder owning 2 percent or more stock.

 Which corporation type you pick depends on many factors, particularly the size of your company.
 Most smaller businesses typically choose an S corp because they can realize greater tax savings.
 C corps are more attractive to larger companies because they can raise capital more easily.
 The best fit depends on your company and may even change as your company grows.

 If you need help learning more about C corporations and S corporations, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.